ryansheehy0/Cheat_Sheets/cpp.md

 }
 ```

+- `cin.ignore()` used to ignore the next character, usually a `\n` from the input buffer.
+- `cin.get()` gets the next character in the input buffer
+	- Used to get any character from input buffer including an enter.

 ### [string](#table-of-contents)
 - `std::string test = "test";`
 	- If not initialized it is automatically initialized to an empty string.